 In business and socially, Christians are greatly respected and trusted because of their high principles.
 Most of them rapidly gain the respect of friends, and the trust of their colleagues at work.

-Being a Christian does not guarantee freedom from problems, but it does put you in all the groups mentioned above.
-And it gives you direct access to the great and wonderful God who created the universe and all life on earth: the God who can answer any prayer, and who offers you not just a longer life, but eternal life!
+Being a Christian does not guarantee freedom from problems, but it does put you in all the positive groups mentioned above.
+And it gives you direct access to the great and wonderful God who created the universe and all life on earth: The God who can answer any prayer, and who offers you not just a longer life, but eternal life!

 - What do Christians mean by being “saved” or “born again”?

 - What is an “evangelical” Christian?